Exploring Cosmos Staking: A Guide to Staking ATOM

 1. Choose a Staking Platform

-Decide whether to use a self-custodial wallet like Keplr, an optimization platform like Polli, or a centralized exchange like Coinbase or Kraken.
+Decide whether to use an optimization platform like Polli, a self-custodial wallet like Keplr, or a centralized exchange like Coinbase or Binance.
 This flexibility allows you to tailor your staking experience to your preferences and needs, empowering you to make the best choice.

 Many die-hard crypto participants will tell you, “Not your keys, not your crypto.”
 However, some people choose to keep their investments on trusted platforms.